- UK Finance Mortgage Lenders' Handbook for conveyancers

 - will remain liable to the first purchasers and their lender and subsequent purchasers and lenders for the period of 6 years from the date of the certificate;

 - has appropriate experience in the design and/or monitoring of the construction and conversion of residential buildings; and

 - will keep a certain level of professional indemnity insurance in force to cover his liabilities under the certificate.

-For the purpose of the PCC, a professional consultant must belong to one of the professional bodies listed in section 6.7.4 of the Lenders' Handbook England and Wales and Scotland (for example, fellow or associate of the Royal Institution of Chartered Surveyors) or section 6.6.4 of the the Lenders' Handbook Northern Ireland and Isle of Man.
+For the purpose of the PCC, a professional consultant must belong to one of the professional bodies listed in section 6.7.4 of the UK Finance Mortgage Lenders' Handbook England and Wales and Scotland (for example, fellow or associate of the Royal Institution of Chartered Surveyors) or section 6.6.4 of the the UK Finance Mortgage Lenders' Handbook Northern Ireland and Isle of Man.

 The Lenders' Handbook provides comprehensive instructions for conveyancers acting on behalf of lenders in residential conveyancing transactions.
 Lenders' full new build requirements are set out in section 6.7 of the UK Finance Mortgage Lenders' Handbook England and Wales and Scotland and section 6.6 of the UK Finance Mortgage Lenders' Handbook Northern Ireland and Isle of Man.

 Completing the certificate

 The PCC can be downloaded as a pdf document below.
 Please print out the form and fill in by hand.
 If you experience any problems using the form please contact your IT department to check your Adobe version/settings.